 Crucially, giving accurate ETAs to consumers greatly lessens the likelihood of missed deliveries: By providing customers with shorter time frames, you allow them to block off their schedule to sign for and accept deliveries without a huge amount of inconvenience.
 This helps businesses improve their first-time delivery rates and eliminate the costs incurred in second or third delivery attempts, to say nothing of reverse logistics costs.
 Plus, delivering successfully the first time tends to result in happier customers, thus more loyal patrons.

-There's a long list of the benefits of real-time dynamic routing software, but the tl;dr is the: dynamic route optimization results in cost savings and high customer satisfaction.
+There's a long list of the benefits of real-time dynamic route optimization software, but the tl;dr is this: dynamic route optimization results in cost savings and high customer satisfaction.